 - Be Safe

 - Be Respectful

-- o Be Responsible
+- Be Responsible

 - Be an Active Learner

-These expectations have been used in the development of this Student Code of Conduct, with the aim of helping shape and build the skills of all our students to be confident, self-disciplined and kind young people.
-Our school staff believe that communication and positive connections with other people are the most valuable skills our communities need now and in the future.
+These expectations have been used in the development of this Student Code of Conduct, with the aim of helping shape and build the skills of all our students to be confident, responsible and respectful young people.
+Our school staff believe that communication and positive connections with others are the most valuable skills our communities need now and in the future.